Atter History, Family Crest & Coats of Arms

 Atter Spelling Variations

-spelling variations appear in records of early Scottish names.
+In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
+Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Atter has appeared as MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the Atter family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Atter Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Atter Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Atter family to Ireland